-CHICAGO (WLS) -- ABC7's Diane Pathieu has your top stories for Wednesday, January 8.
+CHICAGO (WLS) -- ABC7's Terrell Brown has your top daily stories for Thursday, January 9.

 For more trending topics content follow ABC7 Chicago Facebook, Twitter or Instagram.

 News Fix: Meghan Markle, Prince Harry to walk away from royals